 If you should take a break every 30 minutes, then set a timer on your desk that reminds you after 30 minutes.
 A simple alarm on your phone would already be sufficient.
 Doing that will ensure that your brain doesn’t get tired and you’ll be maximising your study sessions.

 We’ve seen a huge variety of ways to spend your revision break.
 There’s not really one best activity.
 As long as you keep your brain away from your study notes, then you’re doing something good.
 Dependent on the length of your break there are a variety of activities you could do.
-Here is our top 8 and for more tips on revising check out our Ultimate GCSE & A-Level Revision Guide.
+Here are our top 8 and for more tips on revising check out our Ultimate GCSE & A-Level Revision Guide.